ajguerrer/tobu/README.md

 fn new(data: String) -> Pin<Box<Self>> { /* ... */ }
 ```

-Thats not a coincidence; it forces heap allocation.
+That's not a coincidence; it forces heap allocation.
 Heap allocated objects are accessed indirectly
 through pointers, and those pointers are free to move around all they want.

 By the way, objects may be pinned to the stack, but its incredibly limiting, so the use cases for it